Table Of Contents

 That’s why, for instance, you’ll find CloudOps teams leveraging a host of cloud monitoring and automation tools.
 Such strategies help them capitalize on the full potential of their cloud services while, at the same time, expanding control and keeping tabs on core metrics.

 Even organizations that are yet to hire CloudOps teams are still performing some form of cloud operations.
-The bulk of small to medium-sized businesses, for instance, are actively expanding their cloud operations without necessarily engaging dedicated CloudOps practitioners.
-They, instead, delegate Cloud Operations roles to their internal IT departments.
+For instance, the bulk of small to medium-sized businesses are actively expanding their cloud operations without necessarily engaging dedicated CloudOps practitioners.
+Instead, they delegate Cloud Operations roles to their internal IT departments.

 Large enterprises, on the other hand, run dedicated Cloud Centers of Excellence — or CCOE in short.
-This is where you’ll find professional experts who specialize in a host of cross-functional cloud operations disciplines — such as compliance, security, IT operations, cloud services, and cloud architecture.
+This is where you’ll find professional experts specializing in various cross-functional cloud operations disciplines — such as compliance, security, IT operations, cloud services, and cloud architecture.

 At the center, however, are CloudOps engineers.
 They are the primary service providers in the field of Cloud Operations, typically tasked with automating processes, keeping tabs on system performance, plus identifying possible vulnerabilities and bottlenecks.